Summary

 Prevention of Barmah Forest virus infection

 There is no preventive vaccine available.
-Your only protection against Barmah Forest virus and the most effective way to prevent other mosquito-borne diseases is is by avoiding mosquito bites and removing mosquito breeding sites around your home and property.
+Your only protection against Barmah Forest virus and the most effective way to prevent other mosquito-borne diseases is by avoiding mosquito bites and removing mosquito breeding sites around your home and property.

 How to protect yourself from mosquitoes